-Students who have successfully completed a number of courses in a given subject area may, with prior approval from the Department Chair, enroll in an independent study course.
+Students who are approaching graduation may request an independent study for a required course if that course is not offered on the master schedule.
+Students request independent studies through their department chairs or program directors.
 Up to 12 collegiate credits may be earned through independent study.
 Tuition for independent study coursework is charged at the same rate as all other formal classroom coursework.
-In each independent study course, a contract, containing specific course objectives and procedures of the independent study project will be agreed upon and signed by the instructor, student, and academic advisor.
+In each independent study course, a contract, containing specific course objectives and procedures of the independent study project will be agreed upon and signed by the instructor and student.
 Requirements may differ according to specific courses, but all must meet the following minimum requirements:

 - Student/instructor meeting once a month

-- Final summary report of assigned project
+- ◆Final summary report of assigned project

-- Final paper and/or examination
+- ◆Final paper and/or examination

-The contract and report become part of the student's permanent file.
+The contract is submitted to the Registrar's Office to become part of the student's permanent file.